 Sitting in a remote area on the northeast border of Colorado and Utah, and on the edge of the Uinta Basin is Dinosaur National Monument.
 Natural treasures found here include two significant rivers, multicolored canyons, petroglyphs, and of course, Jurassic Period fossils.

 The park provides visitors with the opportunity to touch 1,500+ dinosaur bones in their place of burial—which is a special experience, as this is the only place in the world where this is possible!
 Spanning over 200,000 acres, there are so many things to do in Dinosaur National Monument that it just may take a lifetime to explore it properly.

 Therefore, knowing the 7 best things to do at the Monument will help you spend your time efficiently.
-Whether you’re interested in dinosaur fossils, hiking through dramatic vistas and landscapes, viewing early Native American rock art, exploring homesteader cabins, or rafting down the Green River, there’s something here for everyone.
+Whether you’re interested in dinosaur fossils, hiking through dramatic vistas and landscapes, touring the Tilted Rocks, viewing early Native American rock art, exploring homesteader cabins, or rafting down the Green River, there’s something here for everyone.

 The hardest part of visiting Dinosaur may be deciding on which prehistoric site, trail, or overlook to explore!
 Below are the top 7 best things to do in Dinosaur National Monument.